If you have too much debt you may have heard that an IVA can help you write off a lot of it. That probably sounds great – and it’s sometimes true!

 This is the reason that a tight IVA can too easily turn into a disaster.
-It doesn’t take something dramatic like redundancy or a critical illness – a 5 year period is long while and a lot of small changes can accumulate.
-If you have only £100 a month to be able to pay towards an IVA, then it isn’t going to take much to go wrong for your IVA to collapse.
+It doesn’t take something dramatic like redundancy or a critical illness – a 5 year period is a long time and a lot of small changes can accumulate.
+If you have only £100 a month to be able to pay towards an IVA at the start, it isn’t going to take much to go wrong for your IVA to collapse.

 - there is a page here that looks at deciding between an IVA or bankruptcy;

 - if you are renting, you owe less than £20,000 and you have little spare money each month then your best option is a Debt Relief Order, not an IVA.